Zhao-Lab-UW-DHO/AdaptFM/README.md

 ## Using External Models with AdaptFM

 **To avoid dependency conflicts, we recommend installing each model's package in its own conda environment.** Visit the below links to properly install the standard models.

-You only need to install model's you want to test.
+**You only need to install model you want to test.**

 [nnUNet](https://github.com/MIC-DKFZ/nnUNet/tree/master) - Note that nnUNet is currently experiencing [a bug](https://github.com/MIC-DKFZ/nnUNet/issues/3009) that will prevent users from training.